 Images Images are very important for the appearance of 3D views.
 Images are picture files that represent individual objects such as trees, flowers, and cars.

 You can locate images in theLibrary Browser, or you can also import your own images in to the software.

 For more information on creating images, see Importing Plant Images.

 Backdrops Backdrops are images that display in the background of 3D views.
 Only one backdrop can be used at a time.
 If a backdrop is not applied, Home Designer applies a background color.

-Backdrops and background colors are selected in the 3D Backdrop dialog.
+Backdrops and background colors are selected on the 3D Backdrop panel when you choose 3D> Edit Active Camera.
 To learn more about this dialog, see Changing the Backdrop.